What is DEERS?

 Eligibility and Enrollment for DEERS

-Enrolling in DEERS is not just a formality, it’s a critical step to make sure you and your family can get the benefits you are entitled to.
-Accurate and up to date information in the DEERS database is required to verify eligibility for healthcare, military ID cards and other services.
+Enrolling in DEERS is not just a formality; it’s a critical step to make sure you and your family can get the benefits you are entitled to.
+Accurate and up-to-date information in the DEERS database is required to verify eligibility for healthcare, military ID cards, and other services.
 So make sure to provide all necessary documents and keep your information current to avoid interruptions in benefits.

 Who Needs to Be Registered in DEERS?